Skip to Content

 Pumpkin Scones are so deliciously soft, not quite sweet and not quite savoury.

-When served warm with butter, they’re pure bliss – and such a wonderful celebration of autumn.
+They're a wonderful way to enjoy pumpkin during the often abundant pumpkin season.
+And, when served warm with butter, they're pure bliss – and such a wonderful celebration of the cooler months.

 Ingredients for Pumpkin Scones